 Was the Golden State Killer ever found?

-Thanks to the police and McNamara’s hard work, he was eventually found in 2018.
+Thanks to Michelle McNamara and the police’s hard work, he was eventually found in 2018.

 Roughly two months after the release of McNamara’s book, a man named Joseph James DeAngelo was arrested.